Worm composting is trending right now, which really isn't surprising since it makes such wonderful fertiliser. Learn more about this process here!

 What are the advantages of worm composting vs. traditional composting?

 Worm compost has a very balanced nutrient ratio and also contains a high number of microorganisms that contribute to sustainable soil improvement.
-In addition, the worm compost does not heat up the way other compost do.
+In addition, the worm compost does not heat up the way other compost does.

 It is also nearly impossible over fertilise with worm compost as the nutrients are bound in the compost and need to be broken down by the plant.
 Worm compost also decomposes faster than conventional compost without developing an odour.